-The Sarum Rite
+The Western Rite

 The people of Britain still feel a connection between themselves, their land, their churches, and their heritage.
 The Sarum Rite is the pre-eminent ancient rite of the British people and deserves to be celebrated and propagated.
-It speaks both to the true Orthodoxy of our forefathers as well as to the development of our lands and the people who lived here before us.
+It speaks both to the Orthodoxy of our forefathers as well as to the development of our lands and the people who lived here before us.

 Baptism and Chrismation